In This Article

-So, in order to make changing drains easier, sink drain sizes are standardized.
-What that means is that different types of drains -- in different areas of the home -- have different sizes.
+In order to make changing drains easier, sink drain sizes are standardized.
+What that means is that different types of drains — in different areas of the home — have different sizes that are fairly standard for the space.
 The good news is, in virtually all cases, the drain size suits the function of the drain.

 Kitchen Drain Sizes

 Your kitchen drain probably does the most work of all the drains in your house.
 That's why it's important that to keep it clear and running up to standard.
 According to Signature Hardware, a standard kitchen drain is 3 1/2 inches in diameter.
 This is the measurement across the center of the drain, from one side to another.

 The drain strainer, the bowl-shaped piece inside the drain mouth, matches this dimension.
 It is designed to sit inside the drain mount and seal it closed when flush to the drain bowl.
 All kitchen sinks have a drain this size to make installations easier.
 The drain connects to a pipe with a 1 1/2-inch diameter.

 Bathroom Sink Drain Sizes

 A bathroom sink has a much smaller drain size.
 Since it is only used to wash hands, shave and brush teeth, there is no need for a larger drain hole.
 What can sometimes make bathroom sinks tricky, is the fact that some don't come with a drain.
 If you have to buy a drain to fit your sink, it's important to the correct size before heading to the hardware store.